RBGE-Herbarium/RBGE-Herbarium.github.io/docs/digitisation-at-rbge/pre-digitisation-conservation.md

 - Use tweezers to hold the det slip and paint the glue on one end and then the other end (indicated in blue)
 - Once applied to the specimen the tweezers can be used to lift and apply additional glue to the corners of the det slip if required
 - Suggested position: near label and bottom of specimen
-- Touch test for dryness, be careful excess around edges of det slip that can be smeared on specimen.
+- Touch test for dryness, be careful of excess around edges of det slip that can be smeared on specimen.
 - Avoid attaching a det slip by one side unless space constraints mean this is the only option
 - Brush can be used for a session of repair and then should be washed and dried with a paper towel
 - PVA glue can be used for attaching det slips on newer specimens, and the glue can be applied across the whole back surface of the det slip.